-I feel like my explorations and reflections on pedagogy and collaborative learning are ultimately trying to answer the question, "what is the classroom for?"
+My explorations and reflections on pedagogy and collaborative learning are ultimately trying to answer the question, "what is the classroom for?"
 It is my hope that we can pick up hooks' challenge, who writes that the classroom, "with all its limitations, remains a location of possibility.
 In that field of possibility we have the opportunity to labor for freedom, to demand of ourselves and our comrades, an openness of mind and heart that allows us to face reality even as we collectively imagine ways to move beyond boundaries, to transgress.
 This is education as the practice of freedom" (p.
 207).

-This is probably why, in the end, I understand teaching (and research and writing) as a vocation, a calling, a purpose-for-being.
-I believe teachers must be passionate not only about content but about pedagogy and learning as critical elements of constructive change in the world.
-Which is why the classroom needs to be connected to (our) lived experiences, and to movements on the street, conceiving the work of education as doing social movement, not just professionalization.
+This is why I understand teaching (and research and writing) as a vocation and a calling.
+I believe teachers must be passionate not only about content but about pedagogy and learning as critical elements of constructive change in the world, which is why the classroom needs to be connected to (our) lived experiences-to be integrated, not dis-integrated-conceiving the work of education as doing social movement, not just professionalization.3